ivotron/popper2-paper/paper/paper.md

 # Case Study {#sec:casestudy}

 In this section, we present a case study demonstrating how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.
-These study aims to emphasize on how Popper can help in mitigating the reproducibility issues and make life easier for researchers and developers.
+This study aims to emphasize on how Popper can help in mitigating the reproducibility issues and make life easier for researchers and developers.
-For this study, we built an image classification workflow that runs the training using Keras [@gulli2017deep] over the MNIST [@deng2012mnist] dataset having 3 steps; download; verify; and train.
+For this study, we built an image classification workflow that runs the training using Horovod [@horovod] and Keras [@gulli2017deep] over the MNIST [@deng2012mnist] dataset having 3 steps; download; verify; and train.
 The workflow used for the case study is depicted in @Lst:casestudy.
-The code that the workflow references can be found in the repository associated to this paper [^code].
+The code that the workflow references can be found in the repository [^code] associated to this paper.

 The `download` step downloads the MNIST dataset in the workspace.
 The `verify` step verifies the downloaded archives against precomputed checksums.
 The `train` step then starts training the model on this downloaded dataset and records the duration of the training.
-The download and train steps use a Keras docker image and the verify step uses a lightweight alpine image.
+The download and train steps use a Horovod image and the verify step uses a light-weight alpine image.
 Although a single Docker image can be used in all the steps of a workflow, we recommend using images specific to the purpose of a step otherwise it could make dependency management complex, hence defeating the purpose of containers.

 ```{#lst:casestudy .yaml caption="Workflow used in the case study."}